Teenage & Adult Driver Responsibility Act (TADRA)

 Parental reinforcement of basic driving skills and good decision-making will lead to safe driving habits that will last a lifetime.

-Beginning July 1, 2012, the DDS implemented additional procedures that enhance the integrity and security of your Driver’s License (DL) and Identification Card (ID).
-These new procedures will require that you bring additional documentation with you when you visit one of our Customer Service Centers (CSC).
+Since July 1, 2012, the DDS has implemented additional procedures that enhance the integrity and security of your Driver’s License (DL) and Identification Card (ID).
+These new procedures will require that you bring additional documentation with you when you visit one of our Customer Service Centers.